albar965/albar965.github.io/littlenavmap-faq.md

 #### The map moves jerky or I see stutters in _Little Navmap_ while scrolling or zooming [**▲**](#top) [🔗](#jerky-map) {#jerky-map}

 You might have selected too many details.
 Go to main menu -&gt; `View` -&gt; `Details` -&gt; `Default Detail`.
+Recommended is to disable all unneeded features like airways when flying.

 #### I cannot remove a traffic pattern, a holding or measurement lines [**▲**](#top) [🔗](#remove-pattern) {#remove-pattern}